-Table 10: Traceability Matrix

 Appendixes

 Appendix.
 1 Approved FPD LINK Chipsets

 Approval of FPD LINK chipsets will be addressed by the Advanced Netcom.
 The current approved list of chipsets are specified in FPD LINK III Approved Chipsets [2].

 Note: Some chipsets that haven’t been approved such as DS90UB914A and DS90UB934 have been mentioned in this document because they are being used in current production vehicles.
 The chipsets that aren’t approved aren’t recommended for use in any new programs.
 For latest list please refer FPD LINK III Approved Chipsets document.